 Sure you’ve written newsletters, articles, letters and reports, and maybe your high school English teacher said you had talent, but writing for the web is completely different.
 That’s because people read online copy differently than they do printed materials.

 If you don’t know how to hook them with clever headlines, enticing subheads, snappy bullets and other “tricks” of the trade, they’ll simply click off your site.
-A professional copywriter studies these tactics and can apply them with creativity to your web copy.
+A professional copywriter studies these techniques and can apply them with creativity to your web copy to engage readers.

 Should you write in first, second or third person?
 Should you write in present or past tense?
 Should you use active or passive voice?
 Should you write as though you’re talking to one person or the masses?
 If you don’t get it right, your copy will sound awkward.

-Website copywriters know what works best, and that knowledge is based on years of hands-on, tried-and-true experience.
+Website copywriters know what works best, and that knowledge is based on years of hands-on, tried-and-true experience not guesswork.

-If you don’t know how to identify keywords, incorporate those keywords into your text, and then create title tags and meta-description tags, your website will be invisible to the search engines and to potential new customers too!
+If you don’t know how to identify keywords, incorporate those keywords into your text, and then create title tags and meta-descriptions, your website will be invisible to the search engines and to potential new customers too!

 SEO copywriters not only study what works best on search engines; they stay current.
-Google is continually refining its algorithm that determines site placement.
-What worked last year may not be effective this year.
-A copywriter who is immersed daily in search engine optimization keeps tabs on industry trends and tactics.
+Google is continually refining its algorithms that determine site placement in search results.
+What worked last year or even last month may not be effective today.

 To maximize the impact of your marketing efforts, your website should be part of your comprehensive marketing mix.
-A website copywriter can look at all the elements–brochures, ads, press releases, sales letters, etc.–and create web content that strategically complements these other tools.
+A website copywriter can look at all the elements–brochures, ads, press releases, sales letters, etc.–and create web content that strategically complements these other tools in your sales arsenal.

-All promotional materials should work together to establish your brand.
+All promotional materials should be cohesive, working together to establish your brand and stake your claim in the market.
 That’s the best way to leverage your investment in marketing and increase your ROI.

-While good spelling and grammar are important, of course, what’s most important in composing web copy is the writing style.
+While good spelling and grammar are important, of course, what’s most critical in composing web copy is the writing style.

 The best way to stand out among the millions of companies on the web is to have good content.
 Many websites are poorly written and poorly organized.
 You’ve probably read plenty that shocked you with their bad English and confusing organization.
 That’s not how you inspire online trust.

-Even some of the best websites are downright boring.
+Even some of the best websites are downright blah.
 These wastes of cyberspace don’t get results.
 That’s probably why the back key on your keyboard is always the first one to wear out!

-Great writing can give you the edge that attracts a customer to you instead of your competition.
+Great writing can give you the edge that attracts a customer to buy from you instead of your competition.
 It makes you look smart and trustworthy.
-And it builds your brand, which in turn grows your business.
+It’s impactful, relevant and relatable.
+It builds your brand, which in turn grows your business.

 A good website does more than just provide information.
-It motivates the visitor to take the next step, whether that’s to call you for more information, subscribe to your newsletter, or place an order.
+It motivates visitors to take the next step, whether that’s to call you for more information, subscribe to your newsletter, book an appointment, or place an order.
+When visitors click off your site without doing one of those things, you’ve lost them!

-A professional website copywriter can choose the right words to inspire action.
+A professional website copywriter can choose the right words to resonate with your visitors and inspire them to take action.
 After all, you’re not offering a public service.
 You’re running a business, and you need results!

-Right!
-So now, don’t blow it!
+Right, so now, don’t blow it!
 Pretty graphics are nice, but without good copy, your investment in web design will be a waste.
-It’s like you’ve walked halfway across the bridge, but now you’re at a standstill in the middle.
+It’s like you’ve driven halfway across the bridge, but now you’re at a standstill in the middle.
 Keep moving forward and get to the other side.
 That’s where your sales will happen!

 Powerful web copy seals the deal.
 Words are what sell.
 They go hand-in-hand with quality design to create your most persuasive marketing tool.

 Could a professional copywriter make your website more effective?
+Would you like your website to generate more leads and sales?
 Contact us today to get started creating killer copy for your website.